Finite-state Independence and Normal Sequences: Open problems

-As a conclusion, we would like to mention a few open problems.
-The following questions remain to be investigated. \begin{enumerate} \item The characterization of finite-state independence of normal words given in Theorem~\ref{thm:charac} uses deterministic finite automata with no extra memory (counters, stack).
+As a conclusion, we would like to mention a few open problems. \begin{enumerate} \item The characterization of finite-state independence of normal words given in Theorem~\ref{thm:charac} uses asynchronous deterministic finite automata with no extra memory (counters, stack).
 Determine if the same characterization holds for the non-deterministic version of the same finite automata.
-We have pursued this line of investigation in~\cite{BecherCartonHeiber15, CartonHeiber15} for the characterization of normality in terms of incompressibility by finite-automata and essentially we found that, without extra memory, non-determinism does not add compressibility power.
+We have pursued this line of investigation in~\cite{BecherCartonHeiber15,CartonHeiber15} for the characterization of normality in terms of incompressibility by finite-automata and essentially we found that, without extra memory, non-determinism, two-way does not add compressibility power.

 \item Give a purely combinatorial characterization of finite-state independence of normal words.
 We aim at a condition on the two sequences that is defined in combinatorial terms, without mentioning automata (in the same way that the definition of normality can be stated in terms of frequency of blocks).